 2009-2010 biennium: Kohl-Welles sponsored legislation protecting health care professionals from liability and prosecution for the authorization of marijuana use to qualifying patients; prohibiting unfair practices in public community athletics programs by prohibiting discrimination on the basis of sex; requiring persons licensed to practice medicine, psychologists, mental health counselors, marriage and family therapists, and social workers to receive training on the issue of human trafficking; requiring standards for and the certification of treatment facilities for problem and pathological gamblers; allowing the delayed prosecution of certain sex offenses committed against minors until the victim's 28th birthday; and imposing humane requirements on certain dog-breeding practices in so-called "puppy mills."

-So far in the 2011 session, enacted legislation sponsored by Kohl-Welles includes bills authorizing funding to house victims of human trafficking and their families; regulating the handling of hazardous drugs such as chemotherapy agents; and temporarily modifying the unemployment insurance program to address current economic conditions.
+In the 2011 session, enacted legislation sponsored by Kohl-Welles included bills authorizing funding to house victims of human trafficking and their families; regulating the handling of hazardous drugs such as chemotherapy agents; and temporarily modifying the unemployment insurance program to address current economic conditions.

-The progressive nature of much of the legislation Kohl-Welles has sponsored over the years has led to her being characterized by Republicans as an archetypal "Seattle liberal."
+The progressive nature of much of the legislation Kohl-Welles sponsored over the years in the legislature led to her being characterized by Republicans as an archetypal "Seattle liberal."
 But her support for many causes has often been informed more by personal experience than political dogma.

 Her efforts to allow the use of medical marijuana, for instance, were spurred in large part by the experience of a friend who, dying from cancer, found some relief from her pain and suffering by smoking marijuana.
 This led Kohl-Welles to investigate the merits of the issue.
 Based on what she learned, she become a key player behind the successful initiative in 1998 that legalized patient access to marijuana, and she has worked in the Senate to ensure that the law protects both health-care providers and patients from prosecution.
-Her expertise has made her a nationally recognized expert on the reform of cannabis laws, and she has sponsored legislation, as yet unenacted, that would make possession of moderate amounts of marijuana a civil, rather than criminal, infraction.
+Her expertise has made her a nationally recognized expert on the reform of cannabis laws, and long before its recreational use became legal she sponsored legislation that made possession of moderate amounts of marijuana a civil, rather than criminal, infraction.

 Even more directly, Kohl-Welles's years as a single mother of five children contributed to her strong advocacy for day-care availability and for protecting children from exploitation and harm.
 As long ago as 1988, she received a federal grant to study child sexual-abuse laws and prevention programs in the schools of various states.
 By the mid-1990s she was recognized as a court-qualified expert on sexual harassment, sex discrimination, bullying, and child sexual abuse, and has been a frequent speaker at conferences on those subjects.
 Again, she proved to be a trailblazer on an issue that had not yet received widespread recognition.
 As she recalls: